Blog

 - Test coverage that does not meet the bar, or code that fails the automated analysers.

-Why it matters: every one of these is fixable up front and expensive to discover late.
-Knowing the rules before you write a line saves a full validation cycle, and each cycle is days, not hours.
+Every one of these is fixable up front and expensive to discover late.
+Knowing the rules before you write a line saves a full validation cycle, and each cycle costs days, not hours.

 The maintenance reality

-Why it matters: the expensive part of AppSource is not the code Microsoft sees — it is the rework, the failed cycles and the maintenance debt you avoid by getting the structure right from day one.
+The expensive part of AppSource is not the code Microsoft sees.
+It is the rework, the failed cycles and the maintenance debt you avoid by getting the structure right from day one.
 A partner who has done it end to end turns a multi-month gamble into a planned, predictable launch.

-We will be honest with you: publishing to AppSource is real work, and not every solution belongs there.
-But when the fit is right, it is the single biggest multiplier available to a Business Central ISV.
+Publishing to AppSource is real work, and not every solution belongs there.
+When the fit is right, though, it is the single biggest multiplier available to a Business Central ISV.

 Thinking about taking your solution to AppSource, or stuck in a validation loop?
-Tell us your story and we will give you an honest, free assessment.
+Tell us your story and we will tell you whether your solution belongs there — and what it will take.